Beddington Corner, Sutton/Merton

 An assortment of industry, terraced housing and wilderness on the east side of the River Wandle south of Mitcham Common

-Although the name is used to denote the junction of Goat Road, Carshalton Road and London Road, the origin lies in its former location at the north-west corner of Beddington parish.
-Hackbridge and Beddington Corner now have their own parish church, built on London Road in 1931.
+Although the Beddington Corner name is used to denote the junction of Goat Road, Carshalton Road and London Road (also called Goat Corner), the origin lies in its former location at the north-west corner of Beddington parish.

 Tom Francis and Eric Montague’s book on Old Mitcham tells of a band of Gallician gypsies that once lived in a field near Willow Cottage at Beddington Corner, before departing for America.
 When the gypsy leader’s daughter died she was buried in Mitcham churchyard with an elaborate funeral, her body bedecked with gold and silver coins.